magiclen/path-dedot/README.md

 Path Dedot
 ====================

-A library for extending `Path` and `PathBuf` in order to parse the path which contains dots.
+This is a library for extending `Path` and `PathBuf` in order to parse the path which contains dots.

 Please read the following examples to know the parsing rules.